Dental Implants – Plano, TX

 Every patient’s mouth is different, which means that every treatment timeline varies drastically as well.
 Depending on factors like whether or not you need bone grafting, where your implant is located, what kind of restoration you need, and how many implants you need to be placed, the process can last several months.
 There’s no need to worry though, dental implants come so highly recommended because they offer a variety of benefits that traditional restorative options can’t.
 In fact, most patients will agree that the investment of time is well worth the improved quality of life they have afterward!

 If you’ve made the choice to replace your missing teeth with dental implants, it’s time to protect your investment.
-Your new smile can last for several decades if you take the time to maintain your dental implants.
-With the right aftercare, you should never need to worry about having them replaced.
-To ensure your dental implants thrive, here are a few important tips to follow.
+Your new smile can last for several decades if you take the time to practice excellent dental implant care in Plano.
+With the right maintenance, you should never need to worry about having to get your new teeth replaced.
+To ensure your dental implants thrive, here are five important tips to follow.

 Make Oral Hygiene a Priority

-You can easily prevent the infection by brushing any natural teeth and your dental implants twice a day using a soft-bristled toothbrush and nonabrasive toothpaste.
+You can easily prevent infection by brushing your (real and natural) teeth twice a day with a soft-bristled toothbrush and nonabrasive toothpaste.
 Take the time to clean between any natural teeth and around the abutments using a high-quality dental floss.
-It can be difficult to clean these hard-to-reach places, so you may prefer to use a water flosser.
+If you find it difficult to clean these hard-to-reach places, ask your implant dentist in Plano about products that can help, such as a water flosser.

 Protect Your Dental Implants

-The success of your dental implants can also be compromised by bruxism.
+Bruxism can also compromise the success of your dental implants in Plano.
 The pressure from grinding and clenching can cause your implants to become loose and fall out.
-The force can also wear down your restorations and the enamel of any remaining natural teeth.
-You can create a protective barrier between the top and bottom teeth using a custom-made nightguard.
+The force can also wear down your restorations and remaining enamel.
+Dr. Antoon can make you a custom nightguard to provide cushioning between your upper and lower teeth.

 Schedule Regular Dental Checkups

-It’s best to visit your dentist at least twice a year for a cleaning and checkup.
-Dr. Antoon will examine any remaining natural teeth, as well as your oral tissues and structures.
-He’ll also take the time to check your dental implants for any signs of complications, such as inflammation.
-Quick detection allows him to treat the problem while it’s still small to prevent them from worsening and leading to implant failure.
+You’ll also want to visit our dental office at least twice a year for a cleaning and checkup.
+Dr. Antoon will examine your dental implants for any signs of complications, such as inflammation.
+Quick detection allows him to treat the problem while it’s still small to prevent the issue from worsening and leading to implant failure.

-If a concern develops in between your semi-annual appointments, like pain or a feeling like the implant is loose, don’t wait until your next visit.
+If a concern develops in between your semi-annual appointments, like pain or a feeling that the implant is loose, don’t wait until your next visit.
 Contact our office right away.